mfojtik/jenkins-ci/README.md

 app](sample-app) here is a simple Ruby application that runs Sinatra and have one unit test defined to exercise the CI flow.

+You have to instantiate the template in both `ci` and `stage` projects.

 ## Workflow

 You can see [watch the youtube](https://www.youtube.com/watch?v=HsdmSaz1zhs)